piratefsh/piratefsh.github.io/about.md

 permalink: /about/
 ---

 Hi folks.
+I'm Sher Minn!

+I'm currently in the amazing city of New York attending the [Recurse Center](http://recurse.com) where I'm learning how to be a better programmer.

-I'm Sher Minn and I'm a front-end web developer at [Soft Space](http://softspace.com.my) during the day, and co-founder and organizer at [Code Equality](http://codeequality.org) during the night.
+I'm a freelance front-end web developer by day, and co-founder and organizer at [Code Equality](http://codeequality.org) by night.
 I teach an [intro HTML/CSS class](http://codeequality.org/2014/06/16/introduction-to-htmlcss.html).

 I drink copious amounts of Chinese tea (gungfu-style in tiny cups) and I also like [graphic design](http://behance.net/piratefsh).